eluzix/claritus-website/content/our-story.md

 ---
-title: "Our Story"
+title: Our Story
-date: 2020-07-01T09:30:01+03:00
+date: 2020-07-01T09:30:01.000+03:00
-url: /our-story
+url: "/our-story"
 type: our-story
 content_class: our-story
 header_class:
-hero_text: "A few years ago, I was fortunate enough to achieve financial freedom through hard work, determination and persistence."
+hero_text: Claritus is the result of a very real and personal need we were all faced with.

 ---
 A few years ago, I was fortunate enough to achieve financial freedom through hard work, determination and persistence.
 I suddenly found myself looking ahead at an open horizon that allowed me to pick and choose how I would like to continue my journey.
 I knew that my top priorities were spending more time with my loved ones, and managing our finances and investments in an intelligent and responsible manner.